 My God, I am not the first to have disobeyed Thee, and Thou turned toward him, or to have sought to attain Thy favour, and Thou wert munificent toward him.
 O Responder to the distressed!

-2. Read Ayaat And Ahaadith That Remind You Of God’s Mercy
+2. Read Ayaat & Hadith That Remind You of God’s Mercy

 One of the things that always helps to give me hope is a reminder from Allah Himself, or from His Messenger, of His Mercy and Forgiveness.
 Here is a small list for your convenience – hardly exhaustive.